SmartDataAnalytics/Sparqlify/README.md

     Constrain
         ?w prefix "http://my-organization.org/user/"
     From
-        mytable; // If you want to use an SQL query, it must be enclosed in double square brackets: [[SELECT id, work_page FROM mytable]]
+        mytable; // If you want to use an SQL query, the query (without trailing semicolon) must be enclosed in double square brackets: [[SELECT id, work_page FROM mytable]]

 A Sparqlify view definition consists of four clauses: